 There are a variety of approaches and tools you can use to find articles for your research assignments, and for most of you journal and magazine articles will be the most useful resources.
-This page leads off with One Search, which searches the ASU Online Catalog and the majority of the ASU Library's online indexes and databases.
+This page leads off with One Search, which searches the ASU Online Catalog and a majority of the ASU Library's online indexes and databases.
 As a result you usually retrieve a huge number of sources of all kinds--books, journal and magazine articles, newspaper articles, government documents, various media files, etc. Make sure you use the limit features in the left column if you want to limit your search.
 Especially useful is the "Content Type" limits, but there are other useful options in addition.

 One Search is valuable but it can be overwhelming.
 If you want a more focused search, use some of the online indexes and databases in the All-Purpose Article Databases or the Subject Specialty Indexes.
 You will not retrieve as many sources as in One Search but you will have more control of results and often more relevant results if you are searching in specific fields of study.